Exact Sciences - Graduate programs

 Chemistry (0351)

-Graduate studies include both, course work (28 semester-hours for M.Sc. and 18 semester hours for Ph.D.) and research under the supervision of a faculty member.
-Fields of specialization: Bioorganic Chemistry, Natural Products Chemistry, Drug Delivery, Organic Chemistry, Inorganic Chemistry, Physical Chemistry, Organometallic Chemistry and Catalysis, Fast Processes, Laser Chemistry, Computational Chemistry, Chemical Physics, Material Science, Nanochemistry, Nanotechnology and Molecular Electronics, Chemical and Biological Sensing, Green Chemistry, NMR and MRI Solid State-NMR, Ssingle Molecule-Spectroscopy and more.
+Graduate studies comprise both coursework (28 semester hours for the M.Sc. and 18 semester hours for the Ph.D. in the regular track) and research conducted under the supervision of a faculty member.
+Fields of specialization: Bioorganic Chemistry, Natural Products Chemistry, Drug Delivery, Organic Chemistry, Inorganic Chemistry, Physical Chemistry, Supramolecular Chemistry, Organometallic Chemistry and Catalysis, Fast Processes, Laser Chemistry, Computational Chemistry, Chemical Physics, Material Science, Nanochemistry, Nanotechnology and Molecular Electronics, Chemical and Biological Sensing, Green Chemistry, NMR and MRI Solid State-NMR, Ssingle Molecule-Spectroscopy and more.

 Admission Requirements for graduate studies

-The Admissions Committee will only consider candidates with a B.Sc. in Chemistry or a comparable field, with a grade average of 80, or higher.
-In special instances, a candidate who has passed certain courses required by the Curriculum Committee, may be accepted.
+The Admissions Committee will consider only candidates who hold a B.Sc. in Chemistry or a closely related field, with a minimum grade average of 80.
+In certain cases, applicants who have successfully completed specific courses required by the Curriculum Committee may also be admitted.

 Tel Aviv University makes every effort to respect copyright.
 If you own copyright to the content contained